grotius-cnc/stable/README.md

 The adaptive feed and the round corners will be added the next github update, then this comment and g-code example will be modified.

-Install xlsxwriter with synaptic package manager, see linuxcnc system menu, this module for the plasma excel file based tool lists, or type in terminal :
+Install xlsxwriter with synaptic package manager, see linuxcnc system menu, this module for the plasma excel file based tool lists.

-# sudo apt-get install xlsxwriter